Gifted with Dyslexia: Kelly Shy-Maranca Shares a Parent’s Perspective on The Winston School San Antonio

 Winston School of San Antonio

-Connect with the Winston School of San Antonio
+Connect with The Winston School San Antonio

-The Winston School of San Antonio has a website, winston-sa.org, where you can learn more about the school.
-You can follow the Winston School on social media on Facebook, Instagram, YouTube, and LinkedIn.
+The Winston School San Antonio has a website, winston-sa.org, where you can learn more about the school.
+You can follow The Winston School on social media on Facebook, Instagram, YouTube, and LinkedIn.
 Contact them by email at info@winston-sa.org.
 The main phone number is 210-615-6544.
 The campus is located at 8565 Ewing Halsell Drive, San Antonio, TX 78229 (map).

 Outreach: The Learning Symposium